-Noodle soup made with rice flour and cassava starch.
-This starch mixture and the thicker rounder noodle make all the difference.
-The soup can be made with various ingredients or a mixture of them: pork, fish cake, Vietnamese ham, crab, shrimp, tofu, etc.
+A noodle soup that is made from rice flour and cassava root starch.
+This mixture results in a thicker, rounder noodle that makes all the difference.
+You can make the soup with various ingredients, or even a combination of them, such as pork, fish cake, Vietnamese Ham, crab, shrimp, and tofu.

 12. Bún bò Huế

-A bowl of Bún bò Huế bubbles with harmonious flavours: spicy, sour, salty, sweet touch and lots of lemongrass.
+A bowl of Bún bò Huế bubbles with harmonious flavors: spicy, sour, salty, sweet touch, and lemongrass.
 The name of the dish is practically its description: Bún (rice noodle type) + Bò (meat) + Huế = Huế noodle soup with meat.

-Favourite local breakfast for a long day at work.
-The broth is made with meat and bones, lemongrass, fermented shrimp paste (mam tom), pepper and herbs.
+Favorite local breakfast for a long day at work.
+The broth is made with meat and bones, lemongrass, fermented shrimp paste (mam tom), pepper, and herbs.

 13. Bánh mì

-Bánh mì is a fusion of French and Vietnam flavours, inherited from the colonization period in the 1950s.
-There are a thousand versions, but overall it works like this: the bread is half-open, so comes the pate (made with pork liver) and mayonnaise, then meats and sausages, plenty of cilantro, pepper, vegetables like carrots and cucumbers bring crispness and to finish a bittersweet sauce.
+Bánh mì is a fusion of French and Vietnamese flavors inherited from the French colonization.
+There are many variations, but the basic principle is the same: The bread is cut in half, then it takes the pate (made from pork liver), mayonnaise, meats and sausages, lots of cilantro, pepper, and vegetables such as carrots and cucumbers that add crispiness, and finish with a bittersweet sauce.